LDeYoung17/rusty-bargain/README.md

 <h2>Plans for Updates</h2>

-Fix the code for XGBoost using previously successful projects to test an additional model and ensure optimization for this project.
+Fix the code for XGBoost using previously successful projects as examples to test an additional model and ensure optimization for this project.

 <h2>Sample Code</h2>